krixik-ai/krixik-docs/docs/system/search_methods/semantic_search_method.md

 With files now processed through the pipeline we can run the `semantic_search` method on it.

-Let's try an example in which we query one of the files file:
+Let's try an example in which we query one of the files:

 ```python